zingale/phy504/_sources/cxx-vectors.rst.txt

 * store the data contiguously in memory

-* can grow as needed (but occasionally, this means creating a new vector of larger size and copying data into it -- a slow operation)
+* can grow as needed (but occasionally, this means creating a new vector of larger size and copying data into it---a slow operation)

 * have a lot of functions that can work on them